rowanw112/20r-eu4-mod/README.md

     - [] - Sweden
         - [] - create a strait to gotland
         - [] - create a strait to reval
+    - [x] - Lotharingia
+        - [x] - improved national ideas to make them more interesting and worth it to use.

+### rebalance age bonuses
+    - [x] - nerf poland 33% production efficiency to 10%
+    - [x] - nerf persia's -20% dev cost to 5%

 ## Planned